-I passed my PMP certification in 2001 and the types of training material have changed over the past 14 years.
-My approach would still be the same but the format and training choices would be slightly different.
-If I had to take the PMP exam again in 2015, I’d recommend the following:
+I passed my PMP certification in 2001 and the types of training material have changed over the past 17 years.
+My PMP Exam Prep would still be the same but the format and training choices would be slightly different.
+If I had to take the PMP exam again today, I’d recommend the following:

 The Project Management Body of Knowledge defines 47 project management processes within 5 project management process groups and 10 knowledge areas.
 I wanted to have sufficient time to prepare for a test that has a $400 testing fee!

 My recommendation is to look at the calendar, set a date and build a study plan to support the testing date.

 I would plan for a 12 week study plan and treat your PMP Exam Prep like a class.

 Since you are a project manager, developing a project schedule for your PMP Exam Prep should be easy to do!

 PMP Exam Prep Step 2: Get your PMP Exam study materials ready

 You’re going to need a few study materials to get you ready for the exam.
 There are a lot of training options out there and I recommend the following: